pavel-purma/vscode-mocha-test-runner/README.md

 ## Known issues:
 - (Wont fix) Tests not wrapped by describe function are ignored. (mocha is not returning file path for these - no way to unique identify tests with same title in different files)
+- Debugger wont see breakpoints in ts file when compiled with webpack (source maps issue)